Fort Wright, Kentucky: Public schools

-Private Schools
+Private schools

-Private Schools in Fort Wright are run by The Diocese of Covington.
-Saint Agnes Elementary is located in Ft.
-Wright, and there are two high-schools; Covington Catholic and Notre Dame located in the neighboring community of Park Hills, Kentucky that also serve Fort Wright.
+Private schools in Fort Wright are run by The Diocese of Covington.
+Saint Agnes Elementary is located in the city, and there are two high schools, Covington Catholic and Notre Dame, located in the neighboring community of Park Hills, Kentucky, which also serve Fort Wright.

 Government

 Fort Wright is a home rule-class city.
 The city's mayor is elected every four years: the current mayor is Dave Hatter.
 The city also has a six-member City Council that is elected every two years.
 Current City council members are: